Story is the essence of life. The world is desperate for those who can capture their imagination.

 1. Become a Student of Story.
 Here are a few places to get started.

 – Create a culture of story within your organization.
-We customize a one-day seminar for the leadership level of an organization to launch a culture of story within your organization.
-Here is an example of the seminar.
+We offer this one-day seminar for the leadership level of an organization to launch a culture of story within your organization.
 For more info, email email@example.com.

 2. Be One Who Lives The Story.
 Live fully into the story that God has for you.
 If you don’t have God stories occurring in your life, you’re either disconnected from Him or you haven’t developed eyes to see.
 I’m a fan of the book, “A Million Miles in a Thousand Years.”
 This memoir by Donald Miller deals with his realization he was living a very small story.